gdamore/less-fork/README.md

 ## Building

-If you have CMake, then that is probably the best option:
+If you have [CMake](http://www.cmake.org) 3.1 or newer, then that is probably the best option:

-  % mkdir build
+    $ mkdir build
-  % cd build
+    $ cd build
-  % cmake ..
+    $ cmake ..
-  % make
+    $ make

 Alternatively, you can use the Makefile where we have some default targets based on build type.
 Use `make STD=<x>` where `x` is one of: